-A good key person system is in place which supports children as they develop their selfhelp skills.
-Children help to distribute snack and to tidy up when requested.
+An effective key person system is in place which supports children as they develop their self-help skills.
+Children help to serve snack to their peers and help to tidy away resources when requested.
 Children's behaviour is good and they enjoy being part of the setting.
 Staff are positive role models, engaging children in play and supporting them to develop across all areas of learning.
-For example, staff play with children using a peg board and different coloured pegs.
-Staff extend children's language by asking 'What colour is this'?
-And 'How many have you got now'?
-Staff support children to build their self-esteem through consistent praise.
-For example, children play in the outdoor area using large construction blocks to make cubes.
-Staff praise their imaginative thinking and help children to make different patterns and structures.
+For example, staff help children to make three dimentional cubes by supporting with colouring, cutting out and using glue.
+Staff extend children's language and critical thinking by setting challenges and posing questions.
+For example 'Who is the Prime Minister?' and 'Which 3D shape are you making?'
+Staff support children to build their self-esteem through consistent praise and reward systems.
+The club gives a 'star of the week' certificate to one child each week and has awards at the end of each school year, such as, the 'best helper' award.
+This builds children's self-esteem and confidence and allows them to feel they have a place within the group.

-Children are encouraged to develop their self-care skills and have an enhanced understanding of healthy practices through routines, such as hand washing, daily walks from school and having access to the outdoor areas every day.
-There are good opportunities for children to learn about healthy lifestyles, for example, children discuss healthy options at snack time, the importance of not eating too many sweets and the importance of having an active lifestyle.
-Children enjoy active play and their physical development is well supported as the club has access to two outside play areas.
-Children play football, ride on scooters and use a skipping rope as they sing different songs and rhymes.
-Transitions are well supported as staff share information with other providers which allows information about each child to be discussed.
+Children are encouraged to develop their independence skills and have an enhanced understanding of healthy practices through routines, such as hand washing and having access to the outdoor play area every day.
+There are good opportunities for children to learn about healthy lifestyles, for example, children discuss healthy options at snack time and the importance of having an active lifestyle.
+Children enjoy active play and their physical development is well supported as the club has access to a well-resourced outdoor area.
+Children play football, ride on bikes, use skipping ropes and build dens.
+Transitions are well supported as staff share information with staff at the on-site school.
+They share information on children who are within the early years age group in order to provide a consistent approach as children develop through the early learning goals.